Simple DIY Snowman Ornaments

 Note: This page contains affiliate links.
 If you click and make a purchase, I will be compensated with no additional cost to you.

-Snowman Block Ornaments
+DIY Snowman Ornaments

 - Wooden Blocks- I got a set of eight from Home Depot for around 3 dollars.
 I'm sure you could find them at most craft stores (as well as Amazon!)